Lovers Courageous

 Lovers Courageous is a 1932 American pre-Code drama film directed by Robert Z. Leonard and written by Frederick Lonsdale.
 The film stars Robert Montgomery, Madge Evans, Roland Young, Frederick Kerr, Reginald Owen and Beryl Mercer.
+It follows the romance of an admiral’s daughter and a struggling playwright jumping from job to job.
 The film was released on January 23, 1932, by Metro-Goldwyn-Mayer.